Grilled Cabbage

 Grilled Cabbage Ingredients

-- Parsley: Top the cabbage with fresh, chopped parsley!
+- For serving: I top the grilled cabbage with chopped fresh parsley.
 You could also use cilantro, dill, or chives.

 How to Make Grilled Cabbage